 }

-The actual light fixtures which get placed into the scene are, as mentioned earlier, further derived Blueprint classes (created by various artists) which specify their own default properties in respect to color, angle, attenuation, mesh, and so on.
-These classes can implement custom behaviours to add extra parts, or select from a series of mesh variations (stored as soft references).
-The example shown below does exactly this - and, optionally, adds an extra StaticMeshComponent
+The actual light fixtures which get placed into the scene are further derived Blueprint classes as mentioned earlier.
+From these examples pictured, the work light, candle, wall light, and warehouse lamp were created by other artists.
+These classes specify/override the default properties in respect to color, angle, attenuation, mesh, and so on.
+These classes also implement custom behaviours to add extra parts, or select from a series of mesh variations stored as soft references.
+The example shown below does exactly this while (optionally) adding an extra StaticMeshComponent for a glass cover.
+Extra mesh components could have also been added for the brackets and cage parts, but it saves a few draw calls to just load a merged 'prefab' mesh instead.

 Code Excerpts